- What is an ITIN?

 - File your annual U.S. federal tax return if you've received taxable money in the U.S.

-In most cases, the HR person or financial administrator for your department will let you know if you need an ITIN.
+In most cases, the HR person, Dean of Students, or financial administrator for your department will let you know if you need an ITIN.
 Additionally, you may receive an email from Payroll letting you know you need to apply for an ITIN and provide a signed W-7 copy to receive your award.

 OIA assists with the application process only and advisers in our office are unable to determine whether or not you will need an ITIN.
 If you are not sure if you need an ITIN, contact the HR administrator in your department directly for guidance.

-Do not submit an ITIN application if you are employed or have a job that will start soon start soon, If you are or will be employed, you will need to apply for a Social Security Number (SSN) instead.
+Do not submit an ITIN application if you are employed or have a job that will start soon.
+If you are or will be employed, you will need to apply for a Social Security Number (SSN) instead.

-A special IRS regulation allows some F-1 and J-1 students to submit ITIN applications through OIA, because we are Designated School Officials (DSOs).
-However, we are not eligible to submit ITIN applications for all students.
+A special IRS regulation allow OIA to submit ITIN applications for some F-1 and J-1 students because we are Designated School Officials (DSOs) with USCIS.
+However, we are not eligible to submit ITIN applications for all students in all situations.
 See below to determine whether or not you are eligible to apply for an ITIN through OIA:

 You can apply through OIA if ALL of the following are met: